libxsmm/libxsmm/README.md

 The default preference is to generate and register both single and double-precision code, and therefore no space in the dispatch table is saved (PRECISION=0).
 Specifying PRECISION=1|2 is only generating and registering either single-precision or double-precision code.

 The automatic dispatch is highly convenient because existing GEMM calls can serve specialized kernels (even in a binary compatible fashion), however there is (and always will be) an overhead associated with looking up the code-registry and checking whether the code determined by the GEMM call is already JIT'ted or not.
-This lookup has been optimized using various techniques such as using specialized CPU instructions calculating a CRC32 checksum, avoiding costly synchronization (needed for thread-safety) until it is ultimately known that the requested kernel is not yet JIT'ted, and also a small thread-local cache of recently dispatched kernels.
+This lookup has been optimized using various techniques such as using specialized CPU instructions to calculate CRC32 checksums, to avoid costly synchronization (needed for thread-safety) until it is ultimately known that the requested kernel is not yet JIT'ted, and by implementing a small thread-local cache of recently dispatched kernels.
 The latter of which can be adjusted in size (only power-of-two sizes) but also disabled:

 ```
 make CACHE=0